 One idea to reduce the effect of the artificial dissipation is to make the artificial magnetic dissipation constant α_B time dependent.
 The idea here is that, if the evolution of α_B is properly controlled, dissipation will happen only at the places where it is needed and it will be suppressed in all other parts of the simulation volume.
-The evolution of α_B is controlled by the two parameter S_0 (source term) and C (decay term) where we have chosen α_B^{\min} and α_B^{\max} as 0.01 and 0.5 respectively.
-Figure 9 shows the result for varying these two parameters.
-As before, generally, the larger the dissipation is (e.g. large source term or small decay time) the smaller the noise and the error in $\mathrm{div}(\vec{B})$ becomes.
-However, as soon as these parameter have values which drive α_B in the shocks to the maximum allowed value, there is marginally no gain in quality, although the values for α_B outside the shocks can still be quite small.
-Therefore, the time dependent method does not improve the results significantly, as the regions, in which the artificial dissipation constant is suppressed do not significantly contribute to the smearing of sharp features.
-This is driven in regions, where the artificial magnetic dissipation is anyhow needed to regularize the magnetic field and can not be suppressed there.
+The evolution of α_B is controlled by the two parameters S_0 (source term) and C (decay term) where we have chosen α_B^{\min} and α_B^{\max} as 0.01 and 0.5 respectively.
+Figure 8 shows the result for varying these two parameters.
+As before, generally, the larger the dissipation is (e.g. large source term or small decay time) the smaller the noise and the error in $\operatorname{div}(B)$ becomes.
+However, as soon as these parameters have values which drive α_B in the shocks to the maximum allowed value, there is marginally no gain in quality, although the values for α_B outside the shocks can still be quite small.
+Therefore, the time dependent method does not improve the results significantly, as the regions in which the artificial dissipation constant is suppressed do not significantly contribute to the smearing of sharp features.